UNIVERSITY OF WISCONSIN River Falls

 3. Advise your student to write a resume.
 Writing a resume can be a "reality test" and help a student identify areas that may be lacking or in need of enhancement.
 You can review resume drafts for grammar, spelling, and content, but recommend the final product be critiqued by one of our Career Services professionals.

 4. Allow your student to make the decision.
 Career Services provides a variety of resources to assist your student.
 Career Assessments are one of the tools Career Services utilized to assist individuals with identifying how their personality, skills, values and interests may best match specific majors or career paths.
-Our office uses the Career Liftoff, which identifies one's interests and relates those to a wide array of potential careers, and the Myers-Briggs Type Indicator (MBTI), which clarifies your personality traits to assist you in identifying careers and majors that may be the best.
-Upon completing the self assessments, Career Counselors will assist with interpreting and relating the results to potential career or major options.
+Our office uses the Career Liftoff, which identifies one's interests and relates those to a wide array of potential careers.
+Upon completing the self assessment, Career Counselors will assist with interpreting and relating the results to potential career or major options.

 It's okay to make suggestions about majors and career fields, professional programs, and graduate schools, but let your student be the ultimate judge of what's best for them.
 Career development can be stressful because this may be the first big decision that they have had to make.
 Be patient, sympathetic and understanding, even if you don't agree with their decisions.